ldsec/medco-documentation/README.md

 # Documentation of the MedCo Project
-The `docs/` folder on the `gh-pages` branch is served using github pages: https://lca1.github.io/medco-documentation/
+The `gh-pages` branch is served using github pages: https://lca1.github.io/medco-documentation/

 ## Build HTML files
 **Dependency**: [Sphinx](http://sphinx-doc.org/)
+pip install --user sphinx_rtd_theme

 In order to build the HTML files in the `docs/` folder, simply run from the root of the repository:
 ```
 make html
 ```